Skip to content

 Source set is {Defined, Versioned, Suspended}. reason is optional bounded text.
 Terminal; cannot be re-deprecated.

-grant_tool_to_agent / revoke_tool_from_agent / revise_agent_budget
+grant_tool_to_agent / revoke_tool_from_agent / update_agent_budget

 All blocked only in Deprecated.
 Open in Defined, Versioned, and Suspended so operators can fix permissions or caps while an agent is paused.
-Tool grants and revocations are idempotent (a no-op grant or revoke emits no event); budget revision always emits an event.
+Tool grants and revocations are idempotent (a no-op grant or revoke emits no event); budget update always emits an event.

 Events